rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 4. Two *acked changesets*: one for the local commitment (our proposals, acknowledged) and one for the remote (their proposals, acknowledged).

-(Note that an implementation MAY optimize this internally, for example, pre-applying the changesets in some cases).
+(Note that an implementation MAY optimize this internally, for example, pre-applying the changesets in some cases, or simply keeping a state associated with each HTLC for the latest commitment transactions).

 As the two nodes updates are independent, the two commitment transactions may be out of sync indefinitely.
 This is not concerning: